top of page

 Three Refuges (San Ki Rai Mon)

-We take refuge in the Buddha together with all beings;
+We take refuge in the Buddha, together with all beings.

-To the incommensurate awakened mind. (bow)
+Leading to the incommensurate awakened mind. (bow)

-We take refuge in the Dharma together with all beings;
+We take refuge in the Dharma, together with all beings.

 May we embody the scriptures, the great compassionate wisdom,